bleaktwig/yuadrem-wiki/docs/kins/hume.md

 The prize that will arrive after they're done working is sure to outshine all your other possessions, and hold a special place in your collection for you and your descendants.}

 \hspace*{\fill} --- Orr, Vesjen's master smith.

-Citadels carved into the highest of cliff faces.
-Mines hidden inside the deepest of ravines.
-Workshops rumbling with the sound of hard labor until the darkest of hours.
-These are the traits that define the gat.

-The gat, marheth'llal rlue, or horned kin are the oldest among the sentient races created by the ets.
-Molded as diggers and laborers, their passion for work is ingrained into their very blood.
-To date they are known as master miners, builders, and artisans.

-Being the first of the kins, they are established and well-developed.
-Gats are the builders of the Seven Kingdoms of the Coast, the oldest active nations in Yuadrem.

-\subsection*{Beard and Horns}
-    The horned kin was designed in the image of goats, and share their horns, facial features, and digitigrade feet.
-    They stand in a hunched manner and are generally slender.
-    Gats are covered by a thick layer of fur ranging in hues from light blonde to absolute black.
-    Many enjoy growing a beard.

-    Gats' eyes are of strong colors, usually light blue, yellow, orange, or light brown.
-    Like goats, their pupils are rectangular and elongated.
-    The manner in which each gat's beard and horns grow is unique, and most take pride in these features, showing them off whenever possible.

-    Gats are genderless creatures.
-    All gats are born with a pair of seeds hidden in a small sack between their legs.
-    Around the age of 30, a gat reaches physical maturity.
-    This is signalled by a slight swelling in these seeds, which they can now cut and plant under a thick layer of rich soil.

-    While underground, the seed will grow by leeching nutrients off the earth.
-    After a gestation period of around 2 years, the gat will dig their way up from the ground and emerge as a somewhat competent infant.
-    A gat would-be-parent must always be careful about where to plant their seed, for if a newborn sees the sun or any strong light during their first days, they run the risk of being permanently blinded.

 \subsection*{Adaptable and Hardy}
     Gat share many traits with the common goat.